 Leadership & Student Agency

-While some Primary schools have student councils, Secondary school is usually the first time that students gain a recognized voice in the school community.
-Learning about leadership is a key activity for many middle school student councils.
-Student council members learn how to research, plan, organize and execute programs and activities for a large number of students.
+While some Primary classes have student councils, Secondary is usually the first time that students gain a recognized voice in the community.
+Learning about leadership is a key activity for many middle and high school student councils.
+Student members learn how to research, plan, organize and execute programs and activities for a large number of students.

 Fundraising & Service Learning Projects

 While spirit weeks are fun, special events that last just one day or evening also offer students a way to break up the routine of school.
-These events may be held annually, like during Christmas season or on Valentine’s Day.
+Such special events that occur outside of the routine of the school allows students to build stronger relationships in a different environment and context with one another.
+These interactions serve to enhance their relationships which will enhance their learning in the classroom.
+These events may be held annually, like during the Christmas season or on Valentine’s Day.
 While other special events may occur on a more frequent basis community clean-up days and student-of-the-month days.